parksauce/docs/containers/tabby.md

 - An internet connection
 - Optional:
 	- Docker Compose

+# Credits
+All credits to Tabby goes to the devs at [https://github.com/bertvandepoel/tabby](https://github.com/bertvandepoel/tabby).

 # Quick Start
 This is the fastest way to get the service up and running, it will take you through a semi interactive startup to initialize the environment with a database.
 It will also give you some steps to connect tabby to the database.
 Use the code below to deploy tabby on your system, for production envrionments I recommend using [docker compose](#docker-compose).